East Central College (Union)

 Missouri State University-West Plains was founded in 1963 as the West Plains Residence Center.
 It gained the ability to grant its own one-year certificates and associate degrees in 1991.

 You'll find one of the top Missouri community colleges in Hillsboro.
 Jefferson College has a long history in the community, dating back to its approval by area voters in 1963.
 At that time, the college was only the second junior college district in the state to be created.

-The school offers five types of associate degrees and a number of career and technical education certificates.
-Business, culinary arts, computer information systems and nursing are a few of the programs available.
+The school awards five types of associate degrees and a number of career and technical education certificates.
+Business, culinary arts, computer integrated manufacturing and nursing are a few of the programs available.
 JCOnline lets students take online courses to complete some program requirements.